 First Green is an innovative STEM education program from GCSAA

 Lawrence, Kan.
-(June 15, 2021) – Washington Golf (WA Golf) has donated $13,000 to the GCSAA Foundation, the philanthropic organization of the Golf Course Superintendents Association of America (GCSAA), to support First Green, which provides hands-on STEM (science, technology, engineering and math) education at golf courses.
+(July 20, 2021) – Wadsworth Golf Charities Foundation has donated $5,000 to the GCSAA Foundation, the philanthropic organization of the Golf Course Superintendents Association of America (GCSAA), to support First Green, which turns golf courses into classrooms via hands-on STEM (science, technology, engineering and math) field trips.

-Prior to GCSAA assuming leadership of First Green in 2018, the WA Golf had been a long-time supporter of the program, which had its origins in the Pacific Northwest, and this is their third large donation to First Green in recent years.
-Founded in 1997, First Green is the only STEM education and environmental outreach program that uses golf courses as learning labs.
+Founded in the Pacific Northwest in 1997 prior to GCSAA assuming leadership in 2018, First Green is the only STEM education and environmental outreach program that uses golf courses as living laboratories.
 Each field trip averages 75 students who learn about golf and the environment.
-For most students, these “outdoor classrooms” represent their first exposure to a golf course.
+For many students, these “outdoor classrooms” represent their first exposure to a golf course.

-“Through the support of friends like WA Golf, First Green is able to introduce students to golf, the profession and show the important role golf courses play in communities,” GCSAA CEO Rhett Evans said.
-“We thank WA Golf for their generous gift.”
+“Thanks to the ongoing support of friends like Wadsworth Golf Charities Foundation, the GCSAA can continue to introduce students to the game of golf, the profession and show the essential role golf courses play in communities through the First Green program,” GCSAA CEO Rhett Evans said.
+“We thank the Wadsworth Foundation for their generosity.”